commander-mvc/commander-mvc/docs/intro.rst

 - MVC architecture
 - Dependency injection with singleton and transient lifetimes
+- Use exception filtering to keep exception messages you want to display out of your application logic
 - Ability to easily create a rich, testable, modular CLI
 - Features provided by commander.js such as